Indoor versus Outdoor Cannabis

 Is all flower tested?
 And, isn’t it all clean?

 If testing were fair and consistent, we would not find samples with mold, bud rot, dead and LIVE spider mites, and a host of “other” issues.
 We’re shocked by what discount stores buy and sell.
 Ask yourself: “Why is it so cheap?”
-We turn away 80 percent of the testing samples we receive.
+We turn away 80 percent of the testing samples we receive, and can still get a great $6 gram or $20 eighth.
 Quality matters.

 Why does Spokane have so many stores?